Computer Science (CS)

 CS-451 Operating Systems 4 Credits

-Operating system function and services; architectural elements of operating systems; process management and synchronization; CPU scheduling; real and virtual memory management; case studies of historical and modern operating systems.
+Operating system function and implementation; process and thread management, CPU scheduling and synchronization; real and virtual memory management, paging and page replacement algorithms, Case studies of historical and modern operating systems.

 Lecture: 3, Lab 2, Other 0